 GRE – GRADUATE RECORD EXAM

-Results of the General Test of the Graduate Record Examination (GRE) are required for all applicants.
+Results of the General Test of the Graduate Record Examination (GRE) are required for M.S. applicants and optional for Ph.D. applicants.
 Test scores must be received by the application deadline date.
 Applicants should allow six to eight weeks from the test date for the reporting of scores to the institution.
 Applications will not be considered without GRE scores.
-Georgetown University's GRE score reporting code is 5244.
+Georgetown University’s GRE score reporting code is 5244.
 Information on registering to take the GRE can be found at: http://www.gre.org/ttindex.html

 ENGLISH PROFICIENCY: TOEFL / IELTS

 All applicants are required to demonstrate a level of proficiency in the English language sufficient to meet the admission requirement of the Graduate School of Arts and Sciences.
 Proficiency can be demonstrated by the receipt of a bachelor’s or advanced degree from an accredited institution of higher education in the United States or from a university where English is the primary language of instruction (please note that applicants receiving degrees at universities in U.S. territories, such as Puerto Rico, are required to submit the TOEFL or IELTS unless the primary language of instruction at the institution is English).
 All other applicants must achieve at least a minimum score on either the TOEFL or IELTS test.
 Test scores must be received by the application deadline date.
 Applicants should allow six to eight weeks from the test date for the reporting of scores to the institution.
 Applications will not be considered without GRE or TOEFL/IELTS scores.

 TOEFL: A minimum score of 80 (iBT) on the Test of English as a Foreign Language (TOEFL).
 The Georgetown University Biomedical Graduate Education TOEFL score reporting code is 5244.
 TOEFL information can be found at: http://www.ets.org/toefl/